FHantke/brave-browser-wiki/TLS-Policy.md

 While we do enable root pinning enforcement and HSTS preloading, we do not currently use the list that ships with Chrome.
 Instead, we have our own lists: https://github.com/brave/brave-core/blob/master/chromium_src/net/tools/transport_security_state_generator/input_file_parsers.cc

+You can confirm that it is working in your browser using this test domain: https://ssl-pinning.someblog.org/

 # Certificate Transparency

 On iOS, we rely on Apple's CT policy and the CT support in Webkit.